DIY DandeLion Balm for Sore Muscles and Joints

 2 cups of virgin olive oil or sunflower oil

-In a pint size Mason jar, place the dried dandelion flowers and the olive oil.
+In a pint-size Mason jar, place the dried dandelion flowers and the olive oil.
 Stir to remove any air bubbles.
-Ensure that the flowers are fully covered by the olive oil.
+Ensure that the flowers are fully covered by olive oil.
 Cap tightly.

 Put aside in a dark cupboard.
 Shake the jar daily for 4 weeks.
 When it’s ready the oil is a deep golden yellow colour with a faint fragrance.
 It should smell pleasant.

 Strain.
-Discard the flowers and retain the dandelion infused oil.
-Use dandelion infused oil for the dandelion balm recipe below.
-The dandelion flower infused oil can also be used as a massage oil for sore muscles and as the basis for a salve for dry, chapped skin.
-The high antioxidant and nutrient profile of dandelion blossoms makes it an ideal all round skin nourishing ingredient for salves and ointments.
+Discard the flowers and retain the dandelion-infused oil.
+Use dandelion-infused oil for the dandelion balm recipe below.
+The dandelion flower-infused oil can also be used as a massage oil for sore muscles and as the basis for a salve for dry, chapped skin.
+The high antioxidant and nutrient profile of dandelion blossoms makes it an ideal all-around skin-nourishing ingredient for salves and ointments.